 For ComEd, the IPA concludes that it does not need to include any extraordinary measures in the 2024 Procurement Plan to assure reliability over the planning horizon.
-ComEd will continue to meet all of its capacity obligations through the PJM-administered capacity market in which capacity is purchased in a three-year ahead forward market through mandatory capacity rules.
+The IPA, as indicated below, recommends that ComEd continue to meet all of its capacity obligations through the PJM-administered capacity market in which capacity is purchased in a three-year ahead forward market through mandatory capacity rules.